Stochastic Augmented Lagrangian Method in Riemannian Shape Manifolds: Introduction

 \section{Introduction}

 In this paper, we concentrate on stochastic optimization problems of the form

-Here, $\mathcal{U}^N$ is a Riemannian manifold and $\vec{\xi} \colon \Omega \rightarrow \Xi \subset \R^m$ is a random vector defined on a given probability space.
-We assume that we have deterministic constraints of the form $\vec{h}\colon\mathcal{U}^N \rightarrow \R^n$, $\vec{u} \mapsto \vec{h}(\vec{u}) = (h_1 (\vec{u}), \dots, h_n(\vec{u}))^\top$, where we distinguish between the index set $\mathcal{E}$ of equality constraints and the index set $\mathcal{I}$ of inequality constraints.
+Here, $\mathcal{U}$ is a Riemannian manifold and $\vec{\xi} \colon \Omega \rightarrow \Xi \subset \R^m$ is a random vector defined on a given probability space.
+We assume that we have deterministic constraints of the form $\vec{h}\colon\mathcal{U} \rightarrow \R^n$, $u \mapsto \vec{h}(u) = (h_1(u), \dots, h_n(u))^\top$, where we distinguish between the index set $\mathcal{E}$ of equality constraints and the index set $\mathcal{I}$ of inequality constraints.

 Our investigations are motivated by applications in shape optimization, where an objective function is supposed to be minimized with respect to a shape, or a subset of $\R^{d}$.
 Finding a correct model to describe the set of shapes is one of the main challenges in shape optimization.
 From a theoretical and computational point of view, it is attractive to optimize in Riemannian manifolds because algorithmic ideas from \cite{Absil} can be combined with approaches from differential geometry as outlined in \cite{LoayzaGeiersbachWelkerHandbook}.
+This is one of the main reasons why we focus on Riemannian manifolds in this paper.
+One needs to take into account that these Riemannian manifolds could be also infinite dimensional, e.g., the space of plane curves \cite{MichorMumford1,MichorMumford,MioSrivastavaJoshi,MichorMumfordShahYounes}, the space of piecewise-smooth curves \cite{Pryymak2023}, and the space of surfaces in higher dimensions \cite{BauerHarmsMichor,BauerHarmsMichor_SobolevII,KMP,KurtekKlassenDingSrivastava,MichorMumford2}.

-Often more than one shape needs to be considered, which leads to so-called multi-shape optimization problems.
+Often, more than one shape needs to be considered, which leads to so-called multi-shape optimization problems.
 As applications, we can mention electrical impedance tomography, where the material distribution of electrical properties such as electric conductivity and permittivity inside the body is examined \cite{Cheney1999,Kwon2002,laurain2016distributed}, and the optimization of biological cell composites in the human skin \cite{SiebenbornNaegel,Siebenborn2017}.

-In \cite{LoayzaGeiersbachWelkerHandbook}, a shape is seen as a point on an abstract manifold so that a collection of shapes can be viewed as a vector of points $\vec{u}=(u_1, \dots, u_N)$ in a product manifold $\mathcal{U}^N = \mathcal{U}_1 \times \cdots \times \mathcal{U}_N$.
+If one focuses on one-dimensional shapes, the above-mentioned space of plane unparametrized curves is a prominent example of an infinite-dimensional manifold.
+In our numerical application (cf. Section \ref{sec:numericalResults}), we also focus on this shape space.
+Our choice of this space comes from the fact that in shape optimization, the set of permissible shapes generally does not allow a vector space structure.
+One should note that there is no obvious distance measure without a vector space structure, which is a central difficulty in the formulation of efficient optimization methods.
+If one cannot work in vector spaces, Riemannian shape manifolds are the next best option, but they come with additional difficulties; see Section~\ref{subsec:convergence}.